Yesterday, the Financial Conduct Authority (FCA) published its 48th Market Watch newsletter covering three areas of regulatory focus:

 - Front office escalations: Some firms have under-invested in market abuse training provided to front office staff, leading to proportionately low reporting of potential instances of market abuse.

-– The FCA has seen effective results from firms combining online theory training with face-to-face tailored discussions, reporting STR management information, and adequately documenting and reporting escalations of suspicious behaviour to the Compliance or Surveillance team.
+- The FCA has seen effective results from firms combining online theory training with face-to-face tailored discussions, reporting STR management information, and adequately documenting and reporting escalations of suspicious behavior to the Compliance or Surveillance team.

-– Integrity of data: FCA identified concerns around the integrity and completeness of data used by firms for their surveillance routines, which adversely affected the quality of surveillance performed and potentially suspicious behaviours being missed.
+- Integrity of data: FCA identified concerns around the integrity and completeness of data used by firms for their surveillance routines, which adversely affected the quality of surveillance performed and potentially suspicious behaviors being missed.

 - Calibration of surveillance systems: Effective surveillance programmes have involved significant and careful calibration of alert parameters and alert logic.
 Constant refinement and testing of the alerts and surveillance routines are important.